shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 ## Playing Audio
 The next step was to get my PSoC to play audio.
 Originally, I wanted to play 16-bit 44.1 kHz WAV drum samples using an external RAM.
 After wiring up my RAM, however, I realized, *how am I supposed to transfer such a large amount of audio data onto the RAM every time the program starts up?*

 Converting WAV files to C arrays and putting them into code memory didn't seem feasible, because the PSoC internal memory was limited.
-I tried burning them onto a ROM chip, but I ran into unknown errors with lab chip burners.
-I looked into using serial, but it seemed unnecessarily complex.
+I tried burning them onto a ROM chip, but I ran into unknown errors with the lab chip burners.
+I looked into using serial, but the setup seemed too complex for the timeframe I had.

 Soon, I found a much simpler (though hackier) solution.
 I discovered that PSoC Creator's [WaveDAC](https://www.cypress.com/documentation/component-datasheets/8-bit-waveform-generator-wavedac8) component allows for custom user-defined tables.
 If I converted my WAV files to CSV files of 8-bit raw audio data, then WaveDAC could play them!